cdapio/cdap/docs/courses/source/exercises/e06_datasets_exercise.rst

 - Build the App using ``mvn clean package``
 - Deploy the App by dragging and dropping
 - Send sentences with sentiments using ``curl`` and watch them run through the Flow system
+- Examples on the following slide

-Note: The sentiments follow the sentence, and are either positive, negative or neutral, and are separated from the sentence by three dashes
+- Note: The sentiments follow the sentence, and are either positive, negative or neutral, and are separated from the sentence by three dashes

 ----